 Step one is to decide whether you want to be in the center of the action (Isla Colon/Bocas Town) or if you want to have a more secluded stay.
 Being within walking distance of many restaurants and bars can be a plus, but I have to warn you that Isla Colon/Bocas Town can be very noisy from the late-night parties.

-As a luxury traveler, finding the right hotel was at the forefront of my mind, however, I didn’t want to be too far from the main island(s) so I could explore instead of spending most of my time at the resort.
+As a luxury traveler, finding the right hotel was at the forefront of my mind, however, I didn’t want to be too far from the main island(s) so I could easily go back and forth instead of spending most of my time at the resort.
 I also wanted to spend at least one night in an overwater bungalow.
 This was a bit of a challenge as there are a limited amount of luxury hotels and overwater villas close to Isla Colon.

 Bocas del Toro Overwater Bungalows & Luxury Hotels